Home » PI Planning

 • Resolved – The teams agree that the risk is no longer a concern

-• Owned – Someone on the train owns the risk since it cannot be addressed during PI planning
+• Owned – Someone on the ART owns the risk since it cannot be addressed during PI planning

 • Accepted – Some items are simply facts or potential problems that must be understood and accepted